507cardoze/node-js-typescript-serverless-pragma-examples/http-lambda-example/README.md

 ## Local Development:

-**(Requirements)**
+* **(Optional)**
-* Make sure to have the AWS CLI installed and configured with your credentials.
+    * Will need to have the AWS CLI installed and configured with your credentials.
 Although valid credentials are not necessary if you are testing locally.
-* Make sure to have the Serverless Framework installed globally: `npm install -g serverless` or `yarn global add serverless`.
+    * Also need to have the Serverless Framework installed globally: `npm install -g serverless` or `yarn global add serverless` (Version 3 is currently been used.).
     * It is also recommend to have `Eslint` and `prettier` installed in your code editor to keep the code clean and consistent.

 1. It will be required to have node installed in your machine.
 (You can download it from [here](https://nodejs.org/en/download/) if you don't have it installed already.)
 Version 18.18.0 is recommended, but any version above that might work.
 To ensure compatibility, use version 18.18.0 or, if you're using the nvm package, simply run `nvm use` and it will select the correct version automatically.
 2. Install dependencies: `npm install` or `yarn install`